Poisoning

 that, It is likely that the response of these enzymes

-to copper repletion after copper depletion is influenced by the amount of
+to copper repletion after copper depletion is influenced by the amount of copper

-turnover.
 They then provide evidence from other studies in which superoxide dismutase activities

 were lowered during copper deprivation.
 Recoveries of activity were documented